 – I have half a lemon squeezed into a glass of lukewarm water to clear my digestive system first thing in the morning,

-– I take probiotics (avoid so-called probiotic yogurts which are high in sugar)
+– I take probiotics regularly (avoid so-called probiotic yoghurts which are high in sugar)

 – I do HIIT (high-intensity interval training) three times/week and LISS (low-intensity steady state) twice/week